Mouse, Monitors

 Accessibility problem

 Here the accessibility is getting out of control.
-Not only for persons with loss of fine motor skills for using the mouse (due to diseases, age, Parkinson etc.), also for all "normal" others it is not userfriendly.
+Not only for persons with loss of fine motor control (by diseases, age, Parkinson etc.) for using the mouse, also for all "normal" others it is not userfriendly.

 In fact, Fitts' Law comes into play here.